Volkov1516/Google-Notes/README.md

 ## Features
 - React Hooks
 - Global state with Redux
-- HTTP requests with axios
+- HTTP requests with axios and JSON server
 - Routing with React Router
 - Search with Fuse.js
 - Material UI